supertokens/supertokens-android/CONTRIBUTING.md

    ```
    ./startTestingEnv --wait
    ```
-3. In a new terminal, navigate to the `supertokens-website` repository.
+3. In a new terminal, navigate to the `supertokens-android` repository.
 4. Start a node server required for testing
    ```
    cd ./test/server/